-Folklore says the Forget-me-not’s name was given after a knight and his lady were strolling along a river bank when she spotted a beautiful unknown flower.
+Forget-me-not’s Latin name ‘Myosotis’ comes from an ancient Greek word meaning ‘mouse’s ear’ which the foliage was thought to resemble.
+In folklore, the forget-me-not’s name was given after a knight and his lady were strolling along a river bank when she spotted a beautiful unknown flower.
 The chivalrous knight bent down to collect a bunch, but the weight of his armour unbalanced him and he plunged into the river.
 As he was dragged beneath the surface he cried out “forget me not!”
-Henry IV adopted it has his emblem in 1398, and it is one of the symbols of freemasons, in order that they can identify one another secretly.
-Historically, Forget-me-nots were worn by lovers to remember to each while they were apart.
+Henry IV adopted it has his emblem in 1398, during his time in exile, and it is one of the symbols of the freemasons, in order that they can identify one another secretly.
+Historically, forget-me-nots were worn by lovers to remember to each other while they were apart.

 Plating is available in 9ct Gold and 18ct Rose Gold.

 Available as a charm only or choose one of our accessories here.

 Charms will be attached to your selected accessory as standard.
 If you would like to attach them to an existing bracelet, we're happy to do this for you.
 For this complimentary service, contact us here.

 Floriography, also known as the language of flowers, is the practice of attributing meanings & symbolism to flowers & has been recorded in traditional cultures around the world for thousands of years.